LGprodigy/JS-Framework/README.md

 ### You can build your own

+You will need [NodeJS](https://nodejs.org/en/) installed.

-Enter the project directory and install the dependencies:
+With your command line of choice, enter the project directory, and install the dependencies:

 `npm install`